deanishe/alfred-workflow/docs/tutorial_1.rst

     internally and decode all text to Unicode when it arrives in your workflow (from the Web, system etc.).

-    Alfred-Workflow's APIs use Unicode and works hard to hide as much of the complexity of working with byte-strings and Unicode as possible, but you still need to manually decode encoded byte-strings from other sources with :meth:`Workflow.decode() <workflow.workflow.Workflow.decode>` to avoid
+    Alfred-Workflow's APIs use Unicode and it works hard to hide as much of the complexity of working with byte-strings and Unicode as possible, but you still need to manually decode encoded byte-strings from other sources with :meth:`Workflow.decode() <workflow.workflow.Workflow.decode>` to avoid